 - 101 of 204 (49·5%) in the 90 mg group (p<0·0001 vs placebo)

 - 47 of 206 (22·8%) in the placebo group.

 Adverse events due to ustekinumab

-To date adverse infections are consistent with that seen with other biologics.
+To date, adverse events associated with ustekinumab are consistent with that seen with other biologics.

 - Infections – ustekinumab may increase the risk of infections and reactivation of latent infections.
 Serious bacterial, fungal, and viral infections have been observed in subjects receiving the drug.